 How to Install SliTaz to a USB Flash Drive using Windows.
-SliTaz Linux is a tiny and very fast running free operating system that can be run entirely from system memory.
-Founded by Christian Lincoln, SliTaz is one of the smallest portable Linux distributions available and can be stored and run directly from a USB key or other removable media.
-The SliTaz team anlong with Cedric Tissieres of Ophcrack have developed their own SliTaz USB installer called tazusb.exe that can be used to create a SliTaz Live USB from within a running Windows environment.
+This Tiny Linux distribution is a very fast running free operating system that can be run entirely from system memory.
+Founded by Christian Lincoln, it is one of the smallest portable Linux distributions available and can be stored and run directly from a USB key or other removable media.
+The core team, along with Cedric Tissieres of Ophcrack have developed their own Slitaz USB installer called tazusb.exe that can be used to create a bootable Live USB of the distribution, from within a running Windows environment.

 Minimum Flash Drive Capacity: 32MB

 Persistent Feature: Yes

 Essentials to create the Live Bootable USB:

 - Windows Computer to run the conversion tool.

 - 32 MB or larger USB Flash Drive.

 - tazusb.exe or the Universal USB Installer (UUI) to perform the conversion.